gswcm/gswcm.doc/docs/networks/VLAN.md

----
-sidebarDepth: 3
----

-# Network
+# Network segments (VLANs) for LAN

-## General info

-The network connectivity of the infrastructure is provided by means of direct connection to the PeachNET (network resource of the USG).
-Any experiments within network perimeter of the School's network appear to be isolated from the rest of the Campus network.
+The LAN scope is divided into a number of segments to support traffic isolation.

 ![Network diagram](./IMGs/NetworkDiagram.png)

-## IP addresses and routing
-The PeachNET provides 2 IP address ranges: one for *direct* WAN access and one for *routed* LAN access.

-### CIDR ranges
-The following CIDR ranges are defined on the PeachNET for our infrastructure
--	WAN: `168.18.64.166/29`
--	LAN: `168.18.104.0/24`

-### Incoming traffic
--	The incoming traffic to **WAN** is routed directly.
--	The incoming traffic to **LAN** is routed via `168.18.64.166`

-### Outgoing traffic
-All outgoing traffic goes through the default gateway `168.18.64.161`

-## Network segments (VLANs) for LAN
-The LAN scope is divided into a number of segments to support traffic isolation.
+The above diagram illustrates allocation of VLANs and their bindings to other entities of the infrastructure.

-### VLAN 100.
+## VLAN 100.
 The Core

 The CIDR range is currently defined as `168.18.104.0/27`